-In a recent post I introduced a theoretical paper on the mechanisms underlying the beneficial effects of mindfulness practice by Britta Hölzel and co-workers.
+In a recent post I introduced a theoretical paper that outlines how mindfulness meditation works.
+Britta Hölzel and co-workers explain the assumed mechanisms that underpin the beneficial effects of mindfulness practice .
 Here I would like to offer a few more ideas that arose when reading this interesting paper.

-So, does this paper tell us how mindfulness meditation works?
+So, does this paper fully answer the question how mindfulness meditation works?
 No, it does not! – But it also does not claim to do so.
 It rather provides a framework that may make it easier to position future research.
 Furthermore, it highlights the importance of considering various active components at the same time, rather than focusing on one particular detail.

 The authors see the strength of their work in providing a model that considers mindfulness meditation practice as a process of enhanced self-regulation, consisting of the interplay of attention regulation, body awareness, emotion regulation (in form of reappraisal and extinction) and in a change of perspective regarding the self.
 While each of these components has previously been implicated in mindfulness practice, this model is the first to pull it all together in this way.